 The developer in Lagos has theoretical access to the same model as the engineer in San Francisco.
 She also needs electricity that does not cut out three times per day; internet bandwidth sufficient to support data-intensive interactions; hardware, at minimum a modern laptop; the educational background that produces the capacity for judgment; and all of these in an environment where the cost of each, relative to local wages, is multiples of what it would be in San Francisco.
-Segal acknowledges these barriers briefly in The Orange Pill.
+Segal acknowledges these barriers briefly in You On AI.
 Landes's framework demands a fuller reckoning, because the history of technological transitions shows that access disparities at the outset of a transition do not naturally narrow over time — they compound.

 The mechanism is straightforward.
 A technology that amplifies capability disproportionately benefits those who have the most capability to amplify.
 The knowledge worker in San Francisco was already more productive than the knowledge worker in Lagos before AI; after AI, the gap widens exponentially, because the infrastructure to support intensive AI use does not exist equally.
 The productivity gap widens.
 The wealth gap widens with it.
 The wealth gap determines capacity to invest in the infrastructure that would close the access gap, producing a self-reinforcing cycle.